MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

    :::image type="content" source="media/Pipeline fully configured.png" alt-text="A fully configured pipeline.":::

 ## Grant access to edit or run pipelines

 Pipeline security is managed within the host environment by assigning security roles.
 Additionally, users must currently have access to all environments associated with a pipeline in order to create or run the pipeline.

 When you installed the Power Platform pipelines application, two security roles were added:

-- **Deployment Pipeline User**.
-Has privileges to run pipelines that have been shared with them.
+- **Deployment Pipeline User**: Has privileges to run pipelines that have been shared with them.
-- **Deployment Pipeline Administrator**.
-Has full control over all pipeline configuration, without needing system administrator security role membership.
+- **Deployment Pipeline Administrator**: Has full control over all pipeline configuration, without needing system administrator security role membership.

 ### Share pipelines with makers